 Once you get a domestic violence restraining order (DVRO), there may be laws that prohibit the respondent from having a gun in his/her possession.
 There are a few places where you can find this information:

-- first, read the questions on this page to see if judges in California have to power to remove guns as part of a temporary or final order;
+- first, read the question on this page to see if judges in California have to power to remove guns as part of a temporary or final order;

-- fourth you can read our Federal Gun Laws section to understand the federal laws that apply to all states.
+- third, you can read our Federal Gun Laws section to understand the federal laws that apply to all states.

 You can read more about keeping an abuser from accessing guns on the National Domestic Violence and Firearms Resource Center’s website.